 Each Party must ensure that any Personal Information of Study Participants or Personnel it obtains or holds as a result of the conduct of the Study is collected, stored, used and disclosed by it in accordance with the Relevant Privacy Laws.

-Each Party will promptly report to the other Party any unauthorised access to, use or disclosure of Personal Information of Study Participants (“Incident”) of which it becomes aware, and will work with the other Party to take reasonable steps to remedy the Incident.
+Each Party (the “Reporting Party”) will report to the other Party any Privacy Breach relating to Personal Information of Study Participants that the Reporting Party hold (“Incident”) immediately upon the Reporting Party becoming aware of the Privacy Breach.
+The other Party will provide such reasonable assistance as required by the Reporting Party to investigate and remedy the Incident.

+If the Incident constitutes a Notifiable Privacy Breach, then the Reporting Party will immediately notify the Privacy Breach to the Privacy Commissioner and Affected Individuals in accordance with the Relevant Privacy Laws.
+The Reporting Party will keep the other Party updated on the investigations undertaken by the Privacy Commissioner or complaints made by an Affected Individual in relation to the Privacy Breach.
+The other Party will provide such reasonable assistance as is reasonable required by the Reporting Party in relation to the making of the Privacy Breach notification and any regulatory investigation undertaken by the Privacy Commissioner.

 Liability and Insurance